OdysseasKr/odysseaskr.github.io/_posts/2023-09-29-pinnacle-movieBox-usb.md

 ### Windows Drivers

 I came across this official Pinnacle page with a bunch of legacy drivers.
-As far as I can see there are only drivers for 32-bit setups up-until Windows 7.
+As far as I can see there are only drivers for 32-bit setups, up until Windows 7.

 [https://cdn.pinnaclesys.com/SupportFiles/Hardware_Installer/readmeHW10.htm ](https://cdn.pinnaclesys.com/SupportFiles/Hardware_Installer/readmeHW10.htm)

 I could not get these drivers to work in Windows 10.
-This [forum post](https://forums.tomshardware.com/threads/pinnacle-moviebox-usb-b-driver-for-windows-10.3681379/) also seems to confirm that they wouldn't work.
+This [forum post](https://forums.tomshardware.com/threads/pinnacle-moviebox-usb-b-driver-for-windows-10.3681379/) seems to confirm that they would not work.

 My second attempt was to setup a Windows XP machine in virtual box.
 That didn't seem to detect the MovieBox at all.